The Lazy Way to Solve Differential Equations

 This is equivalent to Taylor expanding f around a and truncating the series after the first order terms.
 However, nothing really forces us to stop there!
 Since the derivative of an analytic function is also analytic, we can again Taylor expand it to get the second derivative and so on.
 By recursively repeating this procedure we get the entire Taylor expansion.
 So, if instead of using a term \varepsilon that vanishes at second order, we apply f to a + x, we get all derivatives of f at a.

-to represent a + x.
-So, similarly with dual numbers, we
+a :> 1 to represent a + x.
+So, similarly with dual

-can define a procedure to calculate all derivatives of a
+numbers, we can define a procedure to calculate all

 -- | A Stream with all derivatives of f at a.